 End-of-Course

 The Missouri Assessment Program assesses students' progress toward the Missouri Learning Standards, which are Missouri's content standards.
 End-of-Course assessments are taken when a student has received instruction on the Missouri Learning Standards for an assessment, regardless of grade level.
-For the 2017-2018 school year, all EOC assessments are available only online, unless a student's IEP indicates that a Braille, Large Print, or Paper/Pencil form is needed.
-Missouri's suite of available End-of-Course assessments includes: English I, English II, Algebra I, Algebra II, Geometry, American History, Government, Biology and Physical Science.
+All EOC assessments are available only online, unless a student's IEP indicates that a Braille, Large Print, or Paper/Pencil form is needed.
+Missouri's suite of available End-of-Course assessments includes: English I, English II, Algebra I, Algebra II, Geometry, American History, Government, Biology, Physical Science and Personal Finance.

 All students, including Missouri Option students, are required to participate in EOC assessments designated as "required" for accountability purposes.
 A few groups of students are exempt from EOC assessments required for accountability purposes.
 Exempt student groups include:

-- English Language Learners (ELL) who have been in the United States 12 cumulative months or fewer at the time of administration may be exempted from taking the English II and/or English I assessments.
+• English Learners (EL) who have been in the United States 12 cumulative months or fewer as of April 1 may be exempted from one administration of ELA.
+Students are still required to take English II prior to graduation.

 Resources